ggerganov/llama.cpp/docs/HOWTO-add-model.md

 - `Model#set_vocab`
 - `Model#write_tensors`

-NOTE: Tensor names must end with `.weight` suffix, that is the convention and several tools like `quantize` expect this to proceed weights.
+NOTE: Tensor names must end with `.weight` suffix, that is the convention and several tools like `quantize` expect this to proceed the weights.

 ### 2. Define the model architecture in `llama.cpp`